vin-température-service

 Thus, it is essential to know at what temperatures to serve your precious bottles in order to be able to enjoy them at their best.

-Follow the guide and never make a mistake at serving time again!
+Follow the guide and never make a mistake at the time of service again!

 The importance of serving wine at the right temperature